-- The module operates in either FIPS 140-2 level 2 or level 3 depending on initial configuration by the CSC role. - The operator of the cryptographic module sends ATR, GET PROPERTIES to the module to validate that the hardware and software version are the same as those listed in table 2. - The operator of the cryptographic module sends GET ACR to the module to validate that module service Access Control Rules are configured per table 2. - The module follows all security rules outlined in section 10 to maintain in FIPS mode.
+- The operator of the cryptographic module sends ATR, GET PROPERTIES, GET VERSION (for PIV EP applet) to the module to validate that the hardware and software version are the same as those listed in table 2. - The operator of the cryptographic module sends GET ACR to the module to validate that module service Access Control Rules are configured per table 2. - The module follows all security rules outlined in section 10 to maintain in FIPS mode.